galaxyproject/SARS-CoV-2/MCRA/README.md

 Galaxy workspace (history) containing the most current analysis can be imported from [here](https://usegalaxy.org/u/aun1/h/ncov-mcra-timing).

 The [workflow](https://usegalaxy.org/u/aun1/w/mcra) is available at Galaxy public site and can downloaded and installed on any Galaxy instance.
-It contains version information for all tools it contains.
+It contains version information for all tools used in this analysis.

 ![](mcra_wf.png)

 ## BioConda

-The information about tools and their versions is contained within Galaxy workflow
+The information about tools and their versions is contained within Galaxy workflow.

 | Name | Link |
 |------|----------------|